Oil and gas: Protect petroleum workers from radioactive material with personal dosimeter

 The oil & gas industry uses a variety of radiation sources, including naturally occurring radioactive materials (NORM) and non-destructive testing (NDT).

-Naturally occurring radioactive material (NORM)
+Naturally occurring radioactive materials (NORM)

 Non-destructive testing (NDT)